rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 Todo

-## How to explicitly send messages
+## How to explicitly send messages from JRuby

 ### `IS_EXECUTABLE`